 Project description

-First of all, the motivation for carrying out the project is presented.
+First of all, present the motivation for carrying out the project.
 This includes the aspects of project justification, project description, and project goals.

 Cost management

 The allocation of budget costs is an essential part of the project conclusion.
 It is, therefore, necessary to calculate the current financial performance and compare it with the planned business budget.
-It should be checked whether all procurement requirements have been met and deviations tracked.
+Check whether your team has met all procurement requirements and tracked deviations.

 Project implementation

 The next step is the project implementation.
-Changes, problems, and disturbances in the course of the project are described.
+This is where you’ll describe changes, problems, and disturbances in the course of the project.
 The points must be addressed in particular if there are discrepancies between the order and the result.
-Finally, the target and actual description, for a successful project process, with deadlines must be mentioned.
+Finally, for a successful project process, mention the target and actual description, with deadlines.

 Project results

-Which goals should be achieved and when?
-Were the goals achieved, or were there any deviations?
-Remarks and explanations should be entered in this part of the project closeout report.
+Which goals should you have achieved and when?
+Did your team achieve the goals, or were there any deviations?
+Enter remarks and explanations in this part of the project closeout report.
 The project results also include lessons learned by the leader and the team from the project.
-This information is especially important for future projects so that mistakes can be avoided.
+This information is especially important for future projects so that you can avoid mistakes.

 Evaluation

-Finally, the further procedure is described.
+Finally, describe the further procedure.
 Are there any points in the project that remained open, or are there any follow-up projects?
 Not to forget the regular contact with the client.
 Regular meetings keep all project participants up to date on the project status.
-The business benefits are examined, whether the project goals are being met.
-Whether expectations of clients are being fulfilled, and solutions are offered for the problems mentioned in the business case.
+Examine the business benefits–whether the project goals are being met, whether expectations of clients are being fulfilled, and you’ve offered solutions for the problems mentioned in the business case.

 A digital solution for creating project closure reports